Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

 \begin{remark} In the rest of the paper, we will repeatedly use the above argument.
 More precisely, after performing a cumulant expansion, we estimate the $n$th cumulant term ($n=3$ or $5$, depending on how small we need the bound to be) by Proposition \ref{prop4.3}, and then compare the higher cumulant terms to the $n$th cumulant term using Lemma \ref{useful}.
 This allows us to have bounds for any high order cumulant term.
 In addition, we repeat the proof of Lemma 4.6(i) in \cite{HK} to estimate the remainder term.
 In this way we get a cumulant expansion with only the first few cumulant terms together with a ``good'' error term.

-We will not repeat this strategy in detail for the rest of the paper, and the reader can check it also works for all other cumulant expansions appearing in this paper. \end{remark} We close this section with the following simple version of Theorem \ref{thm_resolvent} (i), which reveals the leading order term. \begin{lemma} Under the assumptions of Theorem \ref{thm_resolvent} (i), we have
+We will not repeat this strategy in detail for the rest of the paper, and the reader can check it also works for all other cumulant expansions appearing in this paper. \end{remark} We close this section with the following simple version of Theorem \ref{thm_resolvent} for $\beta = 1$, which reveals the leading order term. \begin{lemma} Under the assumptions of Theorem \ref{thm_resolvent}, for $\beta = 1$ we have